knative-extensions/eventing-rabbitmq/cloudevents-protocol-spec/spec.md

 #### 3.1.1.
 RabbitMQ Content-Type

-For the _binary_ mode, the RabbitMQ `content-type` property field value maps to the CloudEvents `datacontenttype` attribute.
+For the _binary_ mode, the RabbitMQ `content-type` property field value MUST be mapped to the CloudEvents `datacontenttype` attribute.

 #### 3.1.2.
 Event Data Encoding